Align & Invert: Solving Inverse Problems with Diffusion and Flow-based Models via Representation Alignment: Experimental Results

-\textbf{Effect of REPA with Varying Discretization Steps.} Figure \ref{fig:similarity_corruption_levels_discretization} illustrates how LPIPS varies with the number of discretization steps across three inverse problems.
+\textbf{Effect of REPA with Varying Discretization Steps.} Figure \ref{fig:similarity_corruption_levels_discretization} illustrates how LPIPS varies with the number of discretization steps across three inverse problems, together with the corresponding runtime comparison.
 Incorporating the REPA regularizer consistently reduces perceptual error compared to Latent DPS alone.
 More importantly, REPA enables comparable or better perceptual quality with substantially fewer sampling steps: for example, in super-resolution and Gaussian deblurring, REPA achieves the same LPIPS with roughly $4\times$ fewer steps, while in motion deblurring it achieves the same level with about $2\times$ fewer steps.
-These results highlight the efficiency gains provided by our method, reducing computational cost without sacrificing the reconstruction quality of the baseline method.
+The fourth plot in Figure \ref{fig:similarity_corruption_levels_discretization} shows the runtime comparison for different numbers of discretization steps.
+The reported runtime is averaged over 100 images for the super resolution problem.
+While REPA introduces additional computation per step, the reduced number of required sampling steps allows the method to reach the same perceptual quality in less overall runtime.
+All runtime experiments were run on a single NVIDIA L40 GPU (48GB).